hth313/OS4/doc/semimerged.rst

 The first two ``NOP`` instructions signal that this is a non-programmable execute direct function.

-When this function is entered in a program, it is actually executed rather than just stored.
-This will cause the ``argument`` routine to be executed and this one will detect if we are actually in program mode and will set up the display properly and put the calculator in a state where it can accept input with the expected display.
+Even though this is marked as a non-programmable function, it can be entered in a program.
+What happens is that when ``argument`` detects that it is executed in program mode, it inserts the appropriate program steps and alters the display to make it look as if it was entered in the program and is now prompting for its argument.
+The calculator is put in a state where it can accept input with the look of the display that you might expect from such action.

 The execute direct feature is there to ensure that the function executes immediately on key down.
-If you press and hold the ``RCL`` key, it will put up its name and prompt immediately before you release the key.
+If you press and hold the normal ``RCL`` key, it will put up its name and prompt immediately before you release the key.
 A function such as ``SIN`` will go through a timeout and cause a ``NULL`` message if held for long enough.

-Using execute direct means that we can mimic the behavior of ``RCL``, it acts immediate and does not go through the ``NULL`` test.
+Using execute direct means that we can mimic the behavior of ``RCL``, as it acts immediately on key press and it will not go through the ``NULL`` test.

 .. note ::

    The execute direct feature is partially broken with XROM functions in the HP-41 mainframe and only works properly in program mode.
-   Outside program mode it will actually go through the NULL test, but there is in practice not so much harm from this.
+   Outside program mode it will actually go through the NULL test, but there is in practice no real harm from this.

 .. note ::
    If you have the 41CL, there is an updated mainframe firmware which